pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 somewhere between the grassroots level of people and the institutions of state.[^commons] A commons has no prescribed structure; it is whatever the people decide for it to be.
 It is a coming together of people for some greater purpose.
-In our case, the greater purpose is _the contributions_ that further our understanding of who we are, the world, and everything else associated.
+In our case, the greater purpose is _the contributions_[^contributions] that further our understanding of who we are, the world, and everything else associated.
 The great decision we collectively face is whether to come together and establish a commons for scholarly and scientific research, or to continue doing things the way they have been done for so long, having some vague hope for positive change.
 Without that choice, there is no Scholarly Commons nor indeed can there be, or at least not anything that will bring together and unite the researchers of the world in such a way.

 <span class="newthought">I see here an opportunity to do</span> something that
 never has been done before, something that would improve the lives of everyone,